-It’s all part of the great goal in CSA of developing food diversity and teaching our communities (and our kids) how to eat seasonally again.
+It’s all part of the greater goal in CSA of developing food diversity and teaching our communities (and our kids) how to eat seasonally again.
 If you want to grow in the kitchen, you have to push yourself to try new ingredients.

 Here is an actual quote taken from our end-of-year surveys by a CSA member:

 I joined ARNKA Acres CSA because I'm a picky eater.
 I knew if I was bringing home different veggies each week, I wouldn't want to waste them so it would force me to try new things.
 And now I enjoy cooking with and eating them!

 I couldn’t have said it better myself.